Through Knowledge, Justice…

 Short answer: The propensity for some natal males to find the thought of becoming or being feminine/female to be sexually arousing.

 Full answer: The word comes from “auto”, meaning ‘self’, “gyne”, meaning ‘female’, and “philia” meaning ‘love’.
 In other words, the “love of oneself as a woman”.
 This is a sexual orientation in which the preferred erotic target, femaleness / femininity is sought after on oneself.
+Thus it is one of many possible Erotic Target Location Errors.
 It can take many forms, from being aroused by temporarily simulating the appearance of a woman, that is cross-dressing in clothing that is culturally prescribed for women only, to living as a woman in society, full time, to “changing sex”.
 Over time, the overt level of sexual arousal may diminish, but the “love” of being feminine/female remains.
 Think of this as analogous to the way that men often find their wives less sexually arousing over time, but still very much love them.
+Autogynephilia is not only about sexual arousal, it also includes aspects of desire and romantic love.
+In a very real sense, autogynephilic transsexuals “fall in love” with their idealized feminine image / persona, wishing to give her greater life and expression.

 For more information see my essay Autogynephilia